 In time, the British resorted to gunfire to protect themselves from thievery.
 The British were secure on their ship and the Tahitians were secure on land, with Tahiti's chiefs wary of British firepower.
 To pacify the British and renew trade, the chiefs recruited women of low birth (lower at least than nobility) to offer themselves to the British crewmen.
 Prostitution had not been a part of life in Tahiti, but sexual hospitality had.
 A lively trade resumed, and the seaworthiness of the HMS Dolphin was threatened as the crew pulled nails from the ship to trade for sexual favors – nails with which the Tahitians made fishing hooks.

 Tahitian culture included human sacrifice.
 The Tahitians offered their gods dead humans, fish and turtles.
-Their main deity, Oro, was a god of war, enjoyed fighting and demanded human sacrifices, and in times of peace and he was worshipped aa Oro-i-te-tea-moe (Oro of the spear laid down).
+Their main deity, Oro, was a god of war who enjoyed fighting and demanded human sacrifices.
+In times of peace and he was worshipped as Oro-i-te-tea-moe (Oro of the spear laid down).
 He was a god also of the fine arts.
 He was believed to dwell on the island of Bora Bora and to have flown across the sky as a flame.